SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

 ```

 And the training script can be seen below.
 You are free to retrain the model yourself, but it takes about 30 mins to
 train using a GPU.
-Overall the model scores around 74% accuracy on a hold-out test set.
+Overall the model achieves around 74% accuracy on a held-out test set.
 We recommend that you scroll
 through the files to get an understanding of what is going on.

 ??? example "Training script for sentiment analysis model"